DPBayes/dpdl/README.md

 ## TODO

-- [ ] Verify that zeroing the head works
-- [x] Properly arrange GPU bindings
 - [ ] Batch size finder
 - [ ] Repeat experiments with different seeds (do in CLI instead?)
+- [x] Properly arrange GPU bindings
+- [x] Verify that zeroing the head works
 - [x] Use/test torch.compile() (does not work with Opacus)
 - [x] Use steps instead of epochs to avoid problems with Opacus sample rate
 - [x] Possibility to finetune only the head of a model?